In an increasingly digital age, an innovative business card has the power to make a real impact on a potential client, collaborator or employer.

-Think of a chance encounter at a networking event with a potential client.
+Take a chance encounter at a networking event, say.
 Sure, you could follow them on Twitter and give them your LinkedIn profile, but maybe the Wi-Fi is patchy – what then?
-A physical card in their pocket the next morning is sure to jog their memory.
+A physical card in their pocket the next morning is a sure-fire way to jog their memory.

+Working in tandem with a brilliant design portfolio and creative resume, your business card shows people what you're about – as well as how to get in contact with you.
 But there are rules to abide by.
-Follow our commandments and make your card the best calling card there is…
+Follow our commandments and make your business card the best calling card there is...

 01. Thou shalt not bombard